simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 06 Local Functions OpenAI.md

 8. Open `src/main/java/com.example.client.OpenAIClientImpl`.

 1. **TODO-05:** Use an annotation to mark this class as a Spring bean.
-Use an annotation to assign it to the "openai" profile.

     ```
     @Component
-    @Profile("openai")
     public class OpenAIClientImpl implements AIClient {
     ```
 1. **TODO-06:** Within the class, create a constructor for this bean.